MUM-MIH/MUM-template-2/README.md

 ------------- | -------------
 gridicons.css | Brings in the icons used on the Overview page and determines their position on the grid. main.css      | Does most of the work in determining how our site looks including colours, alignment and html elements.
 Called into moodle site via the menubar. addcss.css    | Brings in additional css via the Hidden Block.
-Styles things that will not appear on the same page as the menubar (Moodle Books, Lessons etc.) addfeatures.js | Brings in additional javascript via the Hidden Block.
+Styles things that will not appear on the same page as the menubar (Moodle Books, Lessons etc.); styles accordion in Overview. addfeatures.js | Brings in additional javascript via the Hidden Block.
 Controls editor behaviour and brings in centralised information.